Parallel server systems with cancel-on-completion redundancy: Introduction

-Most of this paper is devoted to the mean-field asymptotic regime, with the main property of interest for a given $\lambda$ being {\bf the steady-state asymptotic independence} of server workloads, namely the property that, as $n\to\infty$ (with $\lambda^n \to \lambda$, $\pi^n_j \to \pi_j, ~\forall j$), the steady-state workloads of servers within a fixed finite set become independent.
-Suppose the steady-state asymptotic independence holds for some values of $\lambda$ (we will prove that it always holds for sufficiently small positive $\lambda$) , and denote by $\bar \lambda$ the supremum of those values.
+Most of this paper is devoted to the mean-field asymptotic regime, with the main property of interest for a given $\lambda$ being {\bf the steady-state asymptotic independence (SSAI)} of server workloads, namely the property that, as $n\to\infty$ (with $\lambda^n \to \lambda$, $\pi^n_j \to \pi_j, ~\forall j$), the steady-state workloads of servers within a fixed finite set become independent.
+Suppose the SSAI holds for some values of $\lambda$ (we will prove that it always holds for sufficiently small positive $\lambda$) , and denote by $\bar \lambda$ the supremum of those values.
 Denote by $\rho(\lambda)= \lim_n \rho^n(\lambda^n)$ the limiting system load for $\lambda < \bar \lambda$.
 It is natural to expect that as $\lambda \uparrow \bar \lambda$, the system limiting steady-state load $\rho(\lambda) \uparrow 1$.
-This property, which will be referred to as {\bf the steady-state asymptotic independence for the full range of loads}, is {\em not} automatic for our system.
-We prove that it does hold under a certain uniqueness condition on the fixed points of the process mean-field limits.
-We further identify sufficient conditions for that uniqueness to hold.
-In particular, we prove that the steady-state asymptotic independence for the full range of loads holds in the important special case when each job class has i.i.d. component sizes with an increasing-hazard-rate (IHR) distribution.
+This property, which will be referred to as {\bf the steady-state asymptotic independence for the full range of loads (SSAI-FRL)}, is {\em not} automatic for our system.
+We prove that SSAI-FRL does hold under a certain uniqueness condition on the fixed points of the process mean-field limits.
+We further identify some sufficient conditions for that uniqueness to hold.
+In particular, we prove that SSAI-FRL holds in the important special case when each job class has i.i.d. component sizes with an increasing-hazard-rate (IHR) distribution. \sasha{(Whether or not there exist cases when SSAI-FRL does {\em not} hold for the model in this paper, is an open problem and is a subject of future research.)}

 The analysis of mean-field limits and their fixed points is a key part of the proofs of our asymptotic results.
-This part, as well as our general approach, are quite generic, relying almost exclusively on {\em two} fundamental properties of the model: (a) monotonicity and (b) the property that, on average, ``the servers with lower workload receive more additional workload of arriving jobs.''
-This is in contrast to paper \cite{SnSt2020}, which also studies a model with multi-component jobs, satisfying properties (a) and (b) above, but additionally satisfying the work-conservation; the analysis in \cite{SnSt2020} relies on work-conservation in the crucial way.
+This part, as well as our general approach, are quite generic, relying almost exclusively on {\em two} fundamental properties of the model: {\bf (a) monotonicity} and {\bf (b) the property that, on average, ``the servers with lower workload receive larger expected additional workload of arriving jobs.''} This is in contrast to paper \cite{SnSt2020}, which also studies a model with multi-component jobs, satisfying properties (a) and (b) above, but additionally satisfying the work-conservation; the analysis in \cite{SnSt2020} relies on work-conservation in the crucial way.

 The summary of our main results is as follows.

 \begin{itemize}

 \item Finite $n$ model.